Here are the top B2B e-commerce challenges companies face when transforming their commerce model to meet the needs of today's B2B buyers.

 The third prong of the strategy addresses connectivity.
 Many times, B2B businesses struggle because of internal issues – knowledge and insights are not shared across teams, or information does not flow between groups because activities are carried out in silos.

 To solve this challenge, B2B businesses should prioritize solutions that break down silos between marketing, sales, and service operations.
-Finding this solution will help create a virtuous cycle where:

 - Sales teams get better leads thanks to access to rich marketing data